Simple techniques to create a weathered and aged wood look for your next DIY project.

 - Wax brush

 Once you have all your materials, the first step is to sand down the entire piece of rough-sawn wood just slightly.
-The texture of the surface of the wood needs to be left intact.
-The texture helps to create a weathered effect.
+Use a high grit sandpaper to do this.
+But don't sand too much because the texture of the surface of the wood needs to be left intact.
+The texture helps to create a distressed wood effect and will help adhere the products.

-Once it is slightly sanded down, use the Better with Age product.
-Simply apply with a thick coat onto your wood grain with a brush.
+Once the wood is slightly sanded down, use the Better with Age product.
+Simply apply with a thick coat onto your wood grain with a dry brush.

 As you are applying this you will notice it goes on clear and looks like there isn't enough product on the wood.
-Give it time and it will slowly begin to be a darker color and age your wood as it dries.
-Let your wood surface dry all the way before adding another coat.
+Give it time and it will slowly begin to be a darker color and give your wood the aged appearance as it dries.
+Let your wood surface dry all the way before adding a second coat.

 Allow enough time for the wood to dry before moving on.
 As this product dries the wood will have a darker look.
-You can see the differences in dry time and coloring with each wood piece below.
+You can see the different results in dry time and coloring with each wood piece below.

-After your bristles are covered, begin to press it into the wood so it gets stuck in the texture we left on the wood.
+After your bristles are covered, begin to press it into the wood so the wax gets stuck in the texture that has been left on the wood.

 Continue to add the liming wax to your wood directly over the top of the Vintage Wood product.
-Distressing with wax is a super useful tool.
-Not only are you creating an awesome finish, but you are also sealing the wood at the same time.
+Distressing with wax is a super useful tool that helps with the weathered effect.
+Not only are you creating an awesome finish, but you are sealing the wood at the same time.

 And there you have simple steps on how to create weathered wood in hours!

-Now that you have wood pieces that are weathered, you can make your wood into a functional chicken wire frame decor piece.
+One such weathered wood project is creating a farmhouse style chicken wire wooden frame.
+Now that you have wood pieces that are weathered, you can make a beautiful wooden frame decor piece.

 How to Make a Chicken Wire Frame with Weathered Wood